There’s a classic story from the book Art and Fear:

 1. Overcome Your Fears and Just Ship

 Seth Godin always talks about shipping first.
 In other words, don’t spend too much time trying to deliver.
 Just deliver.

 The same can be said for implementations.
-As you ship, your end product gets better because, with each iteration, you overcome your fears and you, subconsciously, move from quantity to quality as you deliver.
+As you ship, your end product improves because, with each iteration, you overcome your fears and subconsciously move from quantity to quality as you deliver.

-To learn more about shipping – read this article about shipping from Seth Godin.
+To learn more about shipping – read this article from Seth Godin.

-The key here is that the “quantity” group was not expected to deliver any quality.
-For them, the expectations were pretty low, and so they did not feel the pressure of creating one perfect piece.
+The key here is that the “quantity” group was not expected to deliver quality.
+The expectations were pretty low for them, so they did not feel pressured to create one perfect piece.
 You can learn from this.
 If you set the expectations of an implementation correctly, you’ll be in a better position to deliver quality.